Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Preliminaries

-\begin{proof}[Proof of Theorem~\ref{t-eqivalence}] We suppose that Conjecture~\ref{c-li} is true.
+\begin{proofbt} {\bf of Theorem~\ref{t-eqivalence}.} \quad First, suppose that Conjecture~\ref{c-li} is true.
 We consider a connected claw-free graph $G$ and its Tutte-closure $G^T$.
 Clearly, $G^T$ is connected.
 By Theorem~\ref{t-closure}, $G^T$ is a line graph of a hypergraph of rank at most $3$.
-By Conjecture~\ref{c-li}, $G^T$ is Tutte-connected, and so is $G$ (since the closure preserves the property), and thus Conjecture~\ref{c-main} is true.
+By the assumption that Conjecture~\ref{c-li} is true, $G^T$ is Tutte-connected, and so is $G$ (since the closure preserves the property), and thus Conjecture~\ref{c-main} is true.

-Next, we suppose that Conjecture~\ref{c-main} is true.
-We consider a $4$-connected line graph $G$ and an adjacent pair of its vertices, say $a, b$.
+Conversely, suppose that Conjecture~\ref{c-main} is true.
+We consider a $4$-connected line graph $G$ and an adjacent pair of its vertices, say, $a, b$.
 Clearly, $G$ is claw-free.
 We note that the $(a,b)$-path given by Conjecture~\ref{c-main} is, in fact, a Hamilton path.
-We extend this path by adding edge $ab$, and we conclude that Conjecture~\ref{c-thomassen} is true. \end{proof}
+We extend this path by adding the edge $ab$, and we conclude that Conjecture~\ref{c-thomassen} is true. \end{proofbt}